SpikeInterface/spikeinterface/doc/modules/motion_correction.rst

 fly (step 3 motion interpolation).

-If you want to user other preset this is just easy as
+If you want to user other presets, this is as easy as:

 .. code-block:: python